Feedback includes compliments, complaints, suggestions or any information about our program delivery, services or performance.

 Examples: Negligence, actions in contract, personal injury and property damage.

 We recommend that you seek legal advice if you think that your circumstances might give rise to a claim that raises issues of potential legal liability.

-Compensation for Detriment caused by Defective Administration (CDDA)
+Scheme for Compensation for Detriment caused by Defective Administration (the CDDA Scheme)

-The CDDA scheme allows us to compensate you if you have been adversely affected by the department's defective administration and where no legal liability exists.
-Payments made under the CDDA scheme are discretionary and might be made where it is considered that there is a moral obligation, rather than a legal liability.
+The CDDA Scheme allows us to compensate you if you have been adversely affected by the Department's defective administration and where no legal liability exists.
+Payments made under the CDDA Scheme are discretionary and can be made where it is considered that there is a moral obligation to do so, rather than a legal liability.